ljjcoder/EHTDI/README.md

 | Ours        |58.8 |   [Model](https://drive.google.com/file/d/1vNQHBitIDAiuY8IkmRDfVBShWX6qDiaC/view?usp=sharing)|  64.6 (57.8) |[Model](https://drive.google.com/file/d/1ICHI3mDpIQn82o5Q-VFOtPPEMLK-Ijf9/view?usp=sharing)  |
 | Ours*        |62.0|   |  69.2    (61.3)  |

 *Indicates additional edge enhancement loss is added.
-This part of the code will be released later.
+This part of the training code will be released later.

 #### Data Preparation
 To run on GTA5-to-Cityscapes and SYNTHIA-to-Cityscapes, you need to download the respective datasets.
 Once they are downloaded, you can either modify the config files directly, or organize/symlink the data in the `datasets/` directory as follows: